Share Subscription Agreement in Bangladesh

 CPs are the "gatekeepers".
 The investor assumes zero obligation to remit funds until the company has delivered absolute proof that these conditions are satisfied or formally waived in writing.

-- Corporate CPs: Delivery of certified Board and Shareholders' resolutions approving the allotment and waiving pre-emption rights under Section 84 of the Companies Act 1994.
+- Corporate CPs: Delivery of certified Board and Shareholders' resolutions approving the allotment and waiving pre-emption rights.

-- Remedial CPs: The mandatory fixing of "Red Flags" discovered during Due Diligence (e.g., executing formal IP assignment agreements from founders to the company).
+- Remedial CPs: The mandatory fixing of "Red Flags" discovered during Legal Due Diligence.

 1.3 Covenants: Pre and Post Closing